RaikyHH/Sigma-Collector/README.md

 The script will ask you to press Enter before it starts processing.

+### Docker Usage (Recommended)

+Using Docker is the easiest and recommended way to run the application, as it requires no local Python setup and bundles all dependencies.

+**Prerequisites:**
+-   Docker must be installed on your system.

+**Instructions:**

+1.  **Create a Data Directory**

+    First, create a directory on your computer.
+This directory will hold your configuration and store all outputs (database and rule files).

+    ```bash
+    mkdir ~/sigma-collector-data
+    ```

+2.  **Create your `config.json`**

+    Inside the directory you just created (`~/sigma-collector-data`), create a file named `config.json` using the format described in the "Configuration" section of the main README.

+3.  **Set Permissions**

+    The container runs with a dedicated internal user for security reasons.
+You must grant this user permission to write to your data directory.
+Execute the following command:

+    ```bash
+    chmod 777 -R ~/sigma-collector-data
+    ```
+    *(This is necessary to allow the container to write the database and rule files into your local folder.)*

+4.  **Run the Container**

+    Now, run the Docker container with the following command.
+It will automatically pull the image from the GitHub Container Registry.

+    ```bash
+    docker run --rm -v ~/sigma-collector-data:/data ghcr.io/raikyhh/sigma-collector:latest
+    ```

+    -   `--rm`: Automatically removes the container after it finishes.
+    -   `-v ~/sigma-collector-data:/data`: Maps your local data directory to the `/data` directory inside the container.

+    After the run is complete, the `sigma_rules.db` database and the `sigma_rules_files/` directory will be located inside your `~/sigma-collector-data` folder.

 ## Output

 The script generates the following outputs in the same directory: